 Click on the picture below to learn more about the “Get Ready to Read Summer Camp.”

 Download the Shark Letter Recognition Resource:

-To get the printables for this shark letter recognition activity, click on the button below and fill out the form.
+To get the printables for this shark letter recognition activity emailed to you, fill out the form below.

 I love this!
 Perfect for shark week in my home daycare!